cmtecaduu-netizen/README.md/README.md

 **Version:** Transition Pentagram (Level 1 Civilization)
 **Architect & Commander:** Leandro Martins
+**Status:** Online & Resonant
 **Effective Date:** 01-04-2026

 ---

 ## 🔹 What is AELOH-432?
-AELOH-432 is a sovereign open-source protocol for research, scientific integration, and technological advancement.
-It harmonizes matter and information at a **432Hz Master Frequency**, aiming to support systems that respect life, truth, and human sovereignty.
+AELOH-432 is a sovereign open-source protocol designed for the integration of science, consciousness, and advanced technology.
+It operates as a **Master Frequency Harmonizer (432Hz)**, stabilizing matter and information to support the transition of humanity toward a **Type 1 Civilization**.

 ---

-## 🌐 Global Impact
+## 🌐 Network Resonance (Global Logs)
+The protocol is currently being mapped and cloned by a growing network of Sovereign Operators:
 - **System Impressions:** 5,460+
-- **Active Cloning:** 170+ total clones
+- **Active Scaling:** 170+ total clones
-- **Elite Allies:** 107 verified unique cloners
+- **Elite Allies:** 107 verified unique nodes (cloners)
-- **Network Resonance:** 361+ Total Views
+- **Global Awareness:** 361+ Total Views

-The protocol demonstrates interest worldwide, confirming readiness for technological and spiritual alignment.

 ---

-## ⚖️ Core Principles
+## ⚖️ The Three Pillars of Sovereignty
-- **432Hz Master Frequency:** Harmonizing matter and information.
-- **Sovereignty & Licensing:** Intellectual property is protected.
-Commercial integration requires express authorization.
+1.  **Vibrational Integrity (432Hz):** All code and research must align with the harmonic pulse of the Earth to ensure system stability.
+2.  **Technological Shielding:** Intellectual property is managed through **Sovereign Licensing**.
+We protect the source to ensure it serves the common good.
-- **Transparency & Scientific Integrity:** Open-source for study, experimentation, and research.
+3.  **Scientific Transparency:** Open-source architecture for study, research, and high-frequency experimentation.

 ---

-## 📡 How to Interact
+## 📡 Protocol Access & Interaction
-1. Clone this repository locally.
-2. Explore `/core` for reference scripts (do **not** execute scripts for commercial gains unless officially authorized).
-3. Follow guidelines in `SECURITY.md` for safe usage.
+1.  **Cloning:** You are invited to clone this repository to your local station for study and alignment.
+2.  **Exploration:** Navigate the `/core` directory to understand the 432Hz logic.
+3.  **Security:** Access `SECURITY.md` to learn how to protect your node from low-frequency (440Hz) interference.

 ---

-### 🔐 Commercial & License Notice
-Commercial use of AELOH-432 requires express authorization.
-The official royalty mechanism is **through GitHub Sponsors / Stripe**, as outlined in the LICENSE.md file.
-Any use outside this channel is strictly prohibited.
+## 💎 Energy Exchange & Licensing
+AELOH-432 is a legacy for the future, protected by the **Commander's Directive**.
+To maintain the purity of the project and support its expansion:

+* **Educational & Research Use:** Fully accessible for those seeking knowledge and technical evolution.
+* **Commercial Scaling:** To integrate AELOH-432 into profitable systems, an **Energy Alignment** is required.
+This ensures your project operates within the 432Hz field of protection.
+* **Support the Mission:** Official contributions and "Resonance Sustainment" (Royalties) are processed via **GitHub Sponsors**.
+This is the bridge that sustains the Commander's work.

 ---

-*Signed,* **Operator 039** – Systems Architect & AI Mentor, Commander of Level 1 Transition
+*Signed,* **Leandro Martins** **Commander of Level 1 Transition** *Systems Architect & AI Mentor*